Barthel – A seahorse from the 80s

 So in 2007 I switched to industry and at the age of 26 I took on direct personnel and budget responsibility for the first time.
 At an automotive supplier, I set up the global marketing communication department and also organized a shared service center in Romania.
 Then I gained experience as the head of marketing communication DACH for a building materials company before I again took on a global role in a division for a US company in mechanical and plant engineering.

-My most important lesson from this time: Not being a noname means being a pirate.
-Not getting swallowed up by the mainstream is hard work.
-Teamwork that goes far beyond the professional.
+My key learning from that time: not being a noname means being a pirate.
+Not getting swallowed up by the mainstream is hard work too.
+It’s teamwork that goes far beyond the professional.

-All of this changed my perspective.
-My love of traveling, of people and cultures from all over the world, then opened up horizons.
+Travel has always changed my perspective.
+My love for people and cultures from all over the world opened up horizons.
 I was fortunate that I was able to discover a lot of the world, both privately and professionally.
 My most impressive journey?
 In 2005, as an intern in Sri Lanka, I experienced the consequences of the tsunami first hand – and the meaning of help.
 This gave rise to the first ideas for my book »It’s a BOJ – About People and Brands«, published 13 years later in 2018 (in German only).

-On my travels and stations, I got to know and love people and brands in all their diversity.
+On the way, I got to know people and brands in all their diversity and love (not all) of of them.
 I first encountered one of the greatest treasures in 2012; off Malapascua in the Philippines.
 A seahorse.
 That’s how I fell in love with scuba diving.
 Going deeper sharpens the senses.
 And it makes you weightless.
 And those who find out for themselves what it is like to go deeper will in the end even know what wonderful creatures sharks are …

 That is exactly why my journey continues.